Atxada/personal-website/posts/create-simple-node-editor.md

         node.setPos(position)
 ```

-> Because right now we have a much better way to add a node into the scene, we can get rid of <CodeText>addItemDebug</CodeText> function we created for debugging.
+> Because right now we have a much better way to add a node into the scene, we can get rid of the <CodeText>addItemDebug</CodeText> function we created for debugging.

-Finally Let's run our program for the last time!
+Finally, Let's run our program for the last time!

 ![Final preview node editor](/images/portofolio/node_editor_demo3.gif "Final preview node editor")

 And it's done 🎉🎉🎉.
-The context menu containing all of our custom node, and when we click on it the corresponding node will be placed right on our mouse position.
-I also add a small icon at the left of the node's header, but it's purely for cosmetic.
+The context menu contains all of our custom nodes, and when we click on it the corresponding node will be placed right on our mouse position.
+I also added a small icon at the left of the node's header, but it's purely cosmetic.

-That is all for this article, thank you so much for make it to the end of this article.
+That is all for this article, thank you so much for making it to the end of this article.
 We just learned to create a simple node editor GUI without any back-end attached to it.
 If you want to see my complete node editor application please visit my Github Repository [here](https://github.com/Atxada/Node_Editor).
 I hope you find this article helpful and have a good day!